Ai Accountant

 How do I compute interest on a Rule 37 reversal, monthly or daily?

-From which date is 18 percent interest calculated for 180-day breaches?
+From which date is 18% interest calculated for 180-day breaches?

 The clock starts from the date of ITC availment on that invoice, not from day 181.
-If you availed ITC in April and hit the breach in October, compute interest from April up to the date of reversal, and continue until payment if you re-claim later.
+If you availed ITC in April and hit the breach in October, compute interest from April up to the date of reversal.
+Interest continues until payment if you re-claim later.

 Is there any time limit under Section 16(4) for re-claiming ITC reversed due to 180-day non-payment?

-No, re-claim on payment is allowed without the Section 16(4) cut-off, provided the original availment was within time, and you maintain robust payment proof.
-File the re-claim in GSTR-3B in the period of payment, with clear working papers.
-AI Accountant can flag pending re-claims once payments are posted.
+No, re-claim on payment is allowed without the Section 16(4) cut-off, provided the original availment was within time and you maintain robust payment proof.
+File the re-claim in GSTR-3B Table 4(A)(5) in the period of payment, with clear working papers.

 Do book adjustments qualify as payment for the 180-day rule?

-Yes, valid book adjustments, such as netting receivables against payables with the same supplier, count as payment.
-Keep properly authorized journal entries and a clear offset note.
-AI Accountant supports attachment of adjustment notes to invoices to evidence compliance.
+Yes, valid book adjustments (such as netting receivables against payables with the same supplier) count as payment under Rule 37.
+Keep properly authorized journal entries and a clear offset note as evidence.

-No, RCM is outside Rule 37 because the recipient pays tax directly to the government.
-However, ensure you pay cash and report it correctly, and then claim ITC subject to eligibility.
+No, RCM supplies are outside Rule 37 because the recipient pays tax directly to the government.
+However, ensure you pay the self-assessed tax correctly and report it in your return before claiming ITC.

 How should retention money or staggered contractual payments be treated?

-If retention is contractually payable beyond 180 days, reverse proportionately for the unpaid portion and re-claim upon actual payment.
-Keep the contract terms and milestone approvals as evidence, auditors will expect a clear linkage between retention terms and payment schedules.
+Reverse ITC proportionately for the unpaid retention portion once 180 days pass, and re-claim upon actual payment.
+Keep the contract terms, milestone approvals, and payment schedules as evidence.
+Auditors expect a clear linkage between retention clauses and the ITC reversal timeline.

 Written By